 One significant tax advantage that the islands do offer is that the investor will pay no general income, wealth, inheritance or capital gains tax and no tax on royalties, dividends and interest.

-Astons have an extensive and varied portfolio of real estate in the Antigua & Barbuda, elsewhere in the Caribbean and around the world.
-Contact us here for a free and friendly, no obligation consultation with a member of our highly experienced and knowledgeable international team, who are ideally placed to provide you with accurate, up-to-date advice on all aspects of property investment and Residency and Citizenship by Investment in the Caribbean and worldwide.
+Schedule a free consultation with our highly experienced and knowledgeable international team, who are ideally placed to provide you with accurate, up-to-date advice on all aspects of property investment and Residency and Citizenship by Investment in the Caribbean and worldwide.